aquasecurity/trivy/docs/docs/compliance/compliance.md

 Compliance report is currently supported in the following targets (trivy sub-commands):

+- `trivy image`
 - `trivy aws`
 - `trivy k8s`

 Add the `--compliance` flag to the command line, and set it's value to desired report.
 For example: `trivy k8s cluster --compliance k8s-nsa` (see below for built-in and custom reports)

 ### Options